History & heritage

 This positioning suits travellers seeking an urban stay with genuine roots.
 Couples on a cultural break, business guests who value atmosphere, and those drawn to characterful addresses will all find a coherent base here.
 Stikliai Hotel is not simply a well-located five-star hotel; it is a way of entering Vilnius through its old heart, via a house that favours restraint, warmth and historical continuity.
 In a capital where one moves easily from a baroque church to a discreet courtyard, from a lively square to an almost silent lane, the hotel feels like a natural extension of the city itself: refined, layered and deeply inhabited.

-This coherence benefits very different kinds of travellers.
-For couples, the hotel offers a romantic base without excess, close to walks, squares and monuments.
-For business stays, it combines centrality, service and a calming setting, making it possible to alternate meetings with moments of retreat.
-For culturally minded guests, it enables a deeper exploration of the old city without reliance on transport.
-Ultimately, the property stands out less through spectacle than through overall rightness: a historic-centre hotel that understands its surroundings, respects their rhythm and offers hospitality in tune with the spirit of Vilnius.
+This coherence appeals to a diverse range of travellers.
+For couples, the hotel provides a romantic base close to promenades, squares, and monuments.
+For business stays, it combines centrality, service, and a soothing environment.
+For culture enthusiasts, it facilitates an in-depth exploration of the old city without reliance on a vehicle.
+Ultimately, the establishment stands out for its overall harmony, in tune with the spirit of Vilnius.

 Dining